Tuesday 23rd July 7.45pm at the Burnside Community Centre, 401 Greenhill Road, Tusmore, corner of Portrush Road, behind Burnside Town Hall.

 Check our website for descriptions of the varieties you may want and plan to get them, and suitable rootstocks if required, at the meeting.
 Keep in mind that rootstocks for some species, such as walnuts and chestnuts, will probably not be available.

 As a member you will have a password to our website, to access it from home or your local library.
-We will try to provide some information at the meetings, but the meeting is liable to be hectic and the people with in-depth knowledge are likely to be flat out serving and grafting, so please don’t rely on a good long conversation with them for your research.
+We will try to provide some information at the meetings, but the meeting is liable to be hectic and the people with in-depth knowledge are likely to be flat out answering questions, so please don’t rely on a good long conversation with them for your research.

 Scout around for your information beforehand and Be Prepared!